Launch event of UNESCO Special Edition "Gender & Creativity: progress on the precipice"

 - Ms. Nia Dinata, (Indonesia), award-winning director and producer

-webcast link will be available on prior to event and on of 2005 Convention website.
+The webcast link will be available on the webpage of the 8th Conference of Parties prior to the event and on the homepage of the 2005 Convention website.

 The preliminary agenda of the event is available in English and French.